Skip to Content

 10. Castle Cliff Viewpoint

-view of Castle Mountain fromt he viewpoing deck on the Bow Valley Parkway
+Castle Mountain Viewpoint along the Bow Valley Parkway

 The next stop the Bow Valley Parkway as you head towards Lake Louise is just a quick viewpoint.
 At this roadside stop, you’ll walk a few meters out to a viewing deck where you can see Castle Mountain perfectly.
 The various rates of erosion of soft shale and hard limestone, dolomite, and quartzite give the mountain its castle-like look (hence the name, “Castle Mountain”.)